Regional lockout: Tablets

 All countries except for South Korea, USA, Canada, and mainland China fall in the B section.

 Country Specific Codes (CSCs) for Samsung devices

 Wi-Fi only devices

 As of 2022, Samsung has simplified most CSCs into a larger one.
 Assume that all service providers are supported for each region.
 For example, if one buys an XAR/OXM tablet in the United States but one is now living in Taiwan and using a Chinese phone with a Taiwanese SIM card paired to an XAR tablet, the active CSC on both devices is potentially BRI/OXM, which makes the paired phone usable in the new region.
 However, if the SIM card is from mainland China, it cannot be paired with the tablet, since mainland China (CHN) is not part of the OXM multi-CSC file.

 OXM

-With the release of the Galaxy Tab S8 series, Southeast Asia is now Asia Pacific (APAC does not include Indonesia, South Korea, Japan, Taiwan or China (Mainland China and Hong Kong)).
+With the release of the Galaxy Tab S8 series, Southeast Asia is now Asia Pacific (APAC does not include South Korea, Japan, Taiwan or China (Mainland China and Hong Kong)).